Antonio Area Freeway System

 I-10 HOV lanes inside 1604.
 Remember that San Antonio's

-freeway system started with a just short segment of I-10 that only
+freeway system started with short section of I-10 between Woodlawn and

 in a day."